AdobeDocs/experience-manager-64.en/help/assets/using/managing-image-presets.md

 ## Defining Image Preset Options with Image Modifiers {#defining-image-preset-options-with-image-modifiers}

-In addition to the options available in the Basic and Advanced tabs, you can define image modifiers to give you more options when defining image presets.
-Image Rendering relies on the Scene7 image rendering API and are defined in detail in the [HTTP Protocol Reference](https://microsite.omniture.com/t2/help/en_US/s7/is_ir_api/is_api/http_ref/c_http_protocol_reference.html).
+Besides the options available in the Basic and Advanced tabs, you can define image modifiers to give you more options when you define image presets.
+Image Rendering relies on the Scene7 image rendering API.
+The API is defined in detail in the [HTTP Protocol Reference](https://marketing.adobe.com/resources/help/en_US/s7/is_ir_api/is_api/http_ref/c_http_protocol_reference.html).

 The following are some basic examples of what you can do with image modifiers.